Colorectal cancer

 • that has a certain type of abnormal “BRAF” gene

-• in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) to treat people with cancer of the colon or rectum (colorectal cancer):
+• in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) or cetuximab and FOLFIRI (fluorouracil, leucovorin, and irinotecan) to treat adults with cancer of the colon or rectum (colorectal cancer):

 • that has spread to other parts of the body, and